-We've currently tested six Sonos soundbars.
+We've currently tested seven Sonos soundbars.
 Sonos is an audio-centric brand that sells a wide range of home audio devices, including speakers.
 The brand focuses on creating multi-room home audio systems that bring your favorite music to every room of your house, creating a unique ecosystem that's easy to control via its all-in-one app.
-Its soundbars fit right into the mix, and you can even pair them with some of the brand's speakers and subwoofers for a more immersive surround sound.
+Its soundbars fit right into the mix, and you can even pair them with some Sonos rear speakers and a subwoofer for a more immersive surround sound.

 If money is a bit tighter, check out the Sonos Ray, the best Sonos sound bar in the budget category we've tested.
 It's the manufacturer's most affordable offering, and the small 2.0 bar is ideal for listening to stereo content, which includes most music and dialogue-focused TV shows.
 Despite its budget-friendly price, you still have access to the TruePlay room correction feature on the S2 app with your iOS device.
 Out-of-the-box, voices are especially clear and detailed, and lead instruments reproduce with accuracy.
 As a result, it's suitable for listening to many different music genres.

 As a small, standalone bar, it's ideal for those who don't have a lot of space in their living rooms.
 Of course, it doesn't bring as much rumble in the bass, so fans of genres like EDM and hip-hop may want to add a separate sub.
 Compared to Sonos' premium offerings, there's no Dolby Atmos support.
 It can still playback 5.1 surround sound formats like Dolby Digital.
 Since it has to downmix this content into stereo to play it, the representation isn't quite as immersive, but separate satellites are always available to enhance its performance.
 Overall, it's a good choice if you want a simple plug-and-play upgrade over your existing TV speakers.